 -

-4Reduce the oven temperature to 325°F (163°C).
-In a large mixing bowl, beat the softened cream cheese until smooth and creamy, scraping down the sides as needed.
+4Reduce your oven temperature to 325°F (163°C) to prepare for the cheesecake.
+In a large mixing bowl, beat the softened cream cheese until it is luxuriously smooth and free from any lumps, pausing to scrape down the bowl as needed.

 -